dialoguemd/covid-19/src/regions/ca/info/ca-ab/reporting.md

 - [WCB-Alberta (Workers’ Compensation Board-Alberta](https://www.wcb.ab.ca/about-wcb/news-and-announcements/COVID-19.html)
 - [Alberta Biz Connect](https://www.alberta.ca/biz-connect.aspx)

 _This information is updated very regularly on the government's website.
-Please read the recommendations carefully and consult them regularly in order to have the most up-to-date information._
+Please read the recommendations carefully and consult them regularly in order to have the most up-to-date information_